KevinDLopez/z-score-normalization-speedup/README.md

 Both optimization approaches show significant speedups compared to the original implementation:

 ### OpenMP Results
-- The OpenMP implementation achieves up to X times speedup on multi-core systems.
+- The OpenMP implementation achieves up to 6.45x speedup on multi-core systems.
 - Scaling improves with larger dataset sizes.
+- Performance analysis showed the original implementation averaged 41.79 seconds versus 6.48 seconds with OpenMP.

 ### SIMD Results
-- The SIMD implementation achieves up to Y times speedup.
+- The SIMD implementation achieves up to 5.16x speedup.
 - Most efficient with aligned data and when processing large contiguous arrays.
+- Performance analysis showed the original implementation averaged 23.10 seconds versus 4.47 seconds with the SIMD version.

 Detailed performance comparisons and analysis are available in the respective Jupyter notebooks and reports.